mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 #### `action`

 This parameter is optional and determines what action is taken when a query matches a rule.
 The value can be either `allow`, which allows all matching queries to proceed but blocks those that don't match, or `block`, which blocks all matching queries, or `ignore` which allows all queries to proceed.

+The following statement types will always be allowed through when `action` is set to `allow`:

+ - COM_QUIT: Client closes connection
+ - COM_PING: Server is pinged
+ - COM_CHANGE_USER: The user is changed for an active connection
+ - COM_SET_OPTION: Client multi-statements are being configured
+ - COM_FIELD_LIST: Alias for the `SHOW TABLES;` query
+ - COM_PROCESS_KILL: Alias for `KILL <id>;` query
+ - COM_PROCESS_INFO: Alias for `SHOW PROCESSLIST;`

 You can have both blacklist and whitelist functionality by configuring one filter with `action=allow` and another one with `action=block`.
 You can then use